Give

 Meanwhile we were talking to more friends from around the world who saw something in what we were creating, and they wanted to be part of it.
 We began to experiment in Asia with some new ways of sharing art and creativity online.

-We began to see how creative expression and spiritual practices each provide common grounds for us to share our humanity as creative, spiritual, and relational beings.
 This means that people from many different backgrounds can all receive from one another, practicing a generous mutuality as we share our creative and spiritual insights, experiences, and ways of seeing the world.
 And when we do that, there’s a beautiful resonance of compassionate, creative, interconnection that emerges as a shared experience, whatever our spirituality.

 We created a course, “Wisdom for Artists from Ancient Wells: Resources for Creativity from the Great Religious Heritages” as one practical way to begin bridging between spiritual wisdom and the creative life.
 Then we began hosting themed art shares monthly, offering creative prompts and also an online community to share work with others around the world.
 Next Kevin Caldwell started a podcast of his own in which he explored the nature of humanity and the cosmos and the divine drawing from religious heritages, quantum physics, philosophy and the arts.